stefanos-tsaklas/email-rabbit/README.md

 *More work*
 - Add tests
-- Test failures and more email providers, currently only tested with gmail for the happy path
+- Test failures and error recovery, test more email providers, currently only tested with gmail for the happy path